George Floyd's family urges U.S. police reform on anniversary of his death

-“We need to get this done,” Philonise Floyd, a brother of George Floyd, told reporters on Capitol Hill as he stood alongside House of Representatives Speaker Nancy Pelosi, a Democrat, and other lawmakers who promised to secure passage of the legislation, currently stalled in Congress.
+“We need to be working together to make sure that people do not live in fear in America anymore,” Philonise Floyd, a brother of George Floyd, told reporters on Capitol Hill as he stood alongside House of Representatives Speaker Nancy Pelosi, a Democrat, and other lawmakers who promised to secure passage of the legislation, currently stalled in Congress.

+“We hope to bring comfort to your family by passing this final bill very soon,” Pelosi said.

-Floyd’s relatives also are set to meet privately with Biden and Vice President Kamala Harris at the White House.
-Floyd’s daughter and her mother, along with Floyd’s sister, brothers, sister-in-law and nephew, are expected to attend.
+Floyd’s relatives then went to the White House to meet with President Joe Biden and Vice President Kamala Harris.
+Floyd’s daughter and her mother, along with Floyd’s sister, brothers, sister-in-law and nephew, were expected to be among those in the meeting.

-Biden is expected to discuss the progress of the proposed George Floyd Justice in Policing Act during the meeting.
-The Democratic president had wanted U.S. lawmakers to finish work on the legislation overhauling police practices by the anniversary of Floyd’s death.
+Biden, a Democrat, is expected to discuss the progress of the proposed George Floyd Justice in Policing Act during the meeting.
+The president had wanted U.S. lawmakers to finish work on the legislation overhauling police practices by the anniversary of Floyd’s death.
 A bipartisan group of lawmakers in the House and Senate has been working toward that end.

 “We have a long way to go still, but it’s starting to take form,” Scott said.